 So this Cash App screenshot is very helpful in keeping track of what you paid in the past.
 But by taking screenshots you can see the history of your spending on how you spend on different things so it’s really helpful.
 Especially for budgeting purposes, this Cash App screenshot can be very helpful for you to see where you are spending more and track your spending.

 If you want a business then you can take screenshots of the Cash App transactions for accounting and record keeping.
-So basically this helps you for tracking all the expenses and you can use it for tax purposes.
+So basically this helps you track all the expenses and you can use it for tax purposes.

 How do you take screenshots in the Cash App?